Bartlebys/Bartleby/DataSynchronization.md

 - B **CREATES** Z2.0 -> A (should not Read )
 - B **CREATES** Zn.0 =-> *OPTIONAL* A could compress Z(1,2,n) and integrate automatically the previous triggers)

+## Transition Sequence

+1. we proceed to UpStream Sync.
+2. then integrate all the Triggers by calling `TriggersAfterIndex.execute(...)`
+3. then we connect to SSE.

+## Risks of long Off-line periods

+According to Principle #2:
+> The **Last Operation Wins** and determines the state of an entity (deletion included).

+If You have Deleted or Updated some entity offline, let's say entity the "E1" a few day ago, and another user has updated 139 times this Entity "E1.139" since then, when you'll transition online your operation will delete his stuff.

+**That's Why we should encourage Online session!**